crossplane/crossplane/docs/providers.md

 ## Installation

-Since all managed resources are all cluster-scoped, provider packages are bundled as `ClusterPackage`s.
-In order to request installation of a provider, the following `ClusterPackageInstall` needs to be created:
+The core Crossplane controller can install Provider controllers and CRDs for you through its own provider packaging mechanism, which is triggered by the application of a `ClusterPackageInstall` resource.
+For example, in order to request installation of the `provider-gcp` package, apply the following resource to the cluster where Crossplane is running:

 ```yaml
 apiVersion: packages.crossplane.io/v1alpha1